-So you see, Buy or SELL decisions of stocks in a Mutual Fund doesn’t come from a single person.
-It is a collective decision of multiple brains which excels at its field.
+So you see, Buy or SELL decisions of stocks in a Mutual Fund don’t come from a single person.
+It is a collective decision of multiple brains which excel in their field.
 So a Mutual Fund has a very high probability of finding those Undervalued Stocks before the retail market notices it.

 Which Fund to Look For When Picking Undervalued Stocks?

 All you need to do is to keep your eyes on the portfolio of the Mutual Funds you like.

 If you want to find stocks that are in the Midcap space, then follow the Top 5 Midcap Funds.
 If you want to invest in stable companies with long market history and your risk appetite is low, and you want to avoid High Risk – High Growth companies then follow the portfolio of the Top 5 Large Cap Funds.
 If you want to stay in between, then the portfolio of Large and Midcap Funds might help you.